 E.C.D.
 Auto Design Announces Plans to Become a Publicly Traded Company Through Execution of Merger Agreement With NASDAQ-Listed EF Hutton Acquisition Corporation I

-/EIN News/ -- HINGHAM, MA and KISSIMMEE, FL, March 06, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Humble Imports, Inc. d/b/a E.C.D.
-Auto Design (“E.C.D.” or the “Company”), the industry leader in delivering of restored and modified Land Rover Defenders, and EF Hutton Acquisition Corporation I (“EFHT”) (NASDAQ: EFHT), a special purpose acquisition company formed by affiliates of EF Hutton, division of Benchmark Investments, LLC, a leading middle market investment bank, announced today that they have entered into a definitive merger agreement, dated March 3, 2023 (the “Merger Agreement”).
+HINGHAM, MA and KISSIMMEE, FL, March 06, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Humble Imports, Inc. d/b/a E.C.D.
+Auto Design ("E.C.D." or the "Company"), the industry leader in delivering of restored and modified Land Rover Defenders, and EF Hutton Acquisition Corporation I ("EFHT") EFHT, a special purpose acquisition company formed by affiliates of EF Hutton, division of Benchmark Investments, LLC, a leading middle market investment bank, announced today that they have entered into a definitive merger agreement, dated March 3, 2023 (the "Merger Agreement").

 Upon completion of the transaction contemplated by the Merger Agreement (the "Business Combination"), E.C.D. will be a wholly owned subsidiary of EFHT, EFHT will change its name to "E.C.D.
 Automotive Design Inc." and the combined company's common stock is expected to be listed on the Nasdaq Stock Market.
 The transaction reflects an initial value for E.C.D. of $225 million.